Executions and Routes

 Firstrade.com is an online discount brokerage that offers competitive rates and promotions for traders and investors.
 This website offers access to trading in stocks, options, exchange traded funds (ETFs), mutual funds and bonds as well as servicing of retirement plans.

 Firstrade.com is an online discount brokerage offering competitive rates and promotions for traders and investors.
-The polished site offers access to trading in stocks, options, exchange traded funds (ETFs), mutual funds and bonds as well as servicing of retirement plans.
-The tools are simple with smooth navigation.
+This broker offers commission-free trading on stocks, options, exchange traded funds (ETFs), mutual funds, cryptocurrencies, and bonds.
+There are no account fees for standard brokerage accounts or IRA accounts, and the broker’s trading platforms are better than average.

 Firstrade Commissions and Fees

-As of August 23, 2018, Firstrade is now offering free trades for both stocks and options, similar to companies like Robinhood and TradeZero.
-As we’ve seen with other brokers, “free” isn’t always “free.”
-It can come with a cost.
-Many “free” brokers receive payment for order flow, which can lead to worse executions for clients.
+Keep in mind that “free” can come with a hidden cost.
+Many discount brokers receive payment for order flow, which can lead to worse executions for clients.
 While this may not affect many casual traders and investors, highly active traders tend to prefer direct access brokers.

 Firstrade Investor Center